ichigobranding/framingos-chainstore/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 7. Click on Validate

 == Frequently Asked Questions ==

+= How do I gain access to my website if I get locked out? =

+You can obtain access to your website by one of the below options:

+1. If you have an additional administrator account whose Two Factor is not enabled yet, you can login with it.
+2. If you had setup KBA questions earlier, you can use them as an alternate method to login to your website.
+3. Rename the plugin from FTP - this disables the 2FA plugin and you will be able to login with your Wordpress username and password.
+4. Go to WordPress Database.
+Select wp_options, search for mo2f_activate_plugin key and update its value to 0.
+Two Factor will get disabled.

 = I want to enable Two-Factor( 2FA ) role wise ? =